kbventures/next-i18next-blog-final/backup.md

 Creating a new Next.js app in ...
 ```

-To follow along with this tutorial choose yes for Typescript, Tailwind CSS, no for src directory (we'll cover how to set the SRC directory once basic setups are covered), and the App Router, and click on yes for the default import alias(Choose the default "@/\*" import alias).
+To follow along with this tutorial choose yes for Typescript, Tailwind CSS, no for `src` directory (we'll cover how to set the SRC directory once basic setups are covered), and the App Router, and click on yes for the default import alias(Choose the default "@/\*" import alias).

-From the root of the project `next-blog` We will also need to install the following package:
+From the root of the project `next-blog` We will also need to install the following packages:

 ```bash
 npm i next-i18next